pgadmin-org/pgadmin4/docs/en_US/grant_wizard.rst

     * The schema in which the object resides in the *Schema* field
     * The object name in the *Name* field.

-Click the *Next* button to continue, or the *Cancel* button to close the wizard without modifying privileges.
+Click the *Next* button to continue, or the *X* button to close the wizard without modifying privileges.

 .. image:: images/grant_wizard_step2.png